FMASH: Advancing Traditional Chinese Medicine Formula Recommendation with Efficient Fusion of Multiscale Associations of Symptoms and Herbs: Introduction

-The proposed method demonstrates notable advantages in the generation and recommendation of TCM formulas (output) based on given symptoms (input).
-By accurately integrating the multiscale associations of symptoms and herbs, it can significantly improves the accuracy and robustness of TCM formula recommendation, enhancing the clinical application ability of the model.
-Experiment results validates that the FMASH framework outperforms the SOTA model on TCM formula recommendation task by 9.45–14.59\% in key metrics (Precision@5, Recall@10), confirming its capability on effectively integrating and utilizing the hierarchical symptom-herb relations at different scale, to improve the accuracy of formula generation.
-Besides, the ablation studies have demonstrated the necessity and importance of the functional modules in FMASH, and confirmed the effectiveness and clinical practice ability of our proposed FMASH.
+The developed method demonstrates advantages in the generation and recommendation of TCM formulas (output) based on given symptoms (input).
+By effectively integrating multiscale associations of symptoms and herbs, it enhances the application of the AI-based TCM formula recommendation system.
+The experimental results demonstrate that the FMASH framework-based model outperforms the state-of-the-art (SOTA) model on both datasets.
+Our model shows improvements of 3.38\% in Precision@5, 3.89\% in Recall@5 and 3.69\% in F1@5 in Dataset1.
+In Dataset2, Precision@5, Recall@5 and F1@5 increase by 2.64\%, 1.92\%, and 2.23\%, respectively, compared to the SOTA model.
+The results confirm the effective capability of FMASH in the TCM formula recommendation task.

+The structure of this paper is organized as follows: Section \ref{sec:related work} discusses related work on AI-based TCM recommendation systems.
+Section \ref{sec:method} describes the methodology and construction of FMASH in detail.
+Section \ref{sec:experiment} presents the experimental results and the corresponding analysis.
+Finally, Section \ref{sec:summary} summarizes the paper and discusses the direction of future research.